 As you can see, the process of making a clinical negligence claim can be somewhat complicated.
 However, we are here to help you through every step of the claims process, from the initial preparation to processing the claim to its resolution.
 All you need to do is call us.

 If you were to become the victim of neglect at Whiston Hospital, there are many ways that you could come to harm, in a way that could leave you with a valid NHS negligence complaint.
 For example:

 - Shoddy treatment in an A&E department when receiving emergency medical care

 - An avoidable delay in being provided with crucial treatment

-- Infection you picked up while in the hospital such as C. difficile, Legionaries disease or MRSA
+- The infection you picked up while in the hospital such as C. difficile, Legionaries disease or MRSA

 - Misdiagnosis causing you to be treated for the wrong illness, whilst the actual illness worsens

 - Lax care by nurses or other care staff resulting in injuries, such as bed sores

 - Errors made during a surgical procedure, either by the surgeon or the anaesthetist

 These are just a few examples of clinical negligence.
 No matter how you are harmed while being treated, if you can prove that a medical professional was to blame and that negligence took place, we could be able to help you to make Whiston Hospital negligence claims.
 Speak to our claims team to learn more about this.